kajojify/attsearch/README.md

 attsearch
 ===================
-This is my little project which I started just for exploring some features of IMAP protocol.
-I keep developing it when I have free time.
+This script is just for exploring some features of IMAP protocol.

-Now its functionality isn't very impressive, because the project is raw and on development stage.

 The script attsearch.py contains several useful function to simplify the work with Gmail.